Zed-z/c2-mod-loader/README.md

 ## Improved Controls

 Provides a couple of little improvements to the control scheme!
-You can enable:
+You can configure:

--   `Type 1 flip` to be able to do a 180 on Type 1 controls with a double press of the camera reset button!
+-   `Type 1 Flip` to be able to do a 180 on Type 1 controls with a double press of the camera reset button!
--   `Hybrid controls` to play around with an interesting mix of Type 1 and 2 controls?
--   `Auto mode` to automatically switch between Type 1 and 2 in real time depending on whether you're using a keyboard or a controller!
+-   `Type Switch Mode` to manually or automatically switch between Type 1 and 2 controls in real time!

-> [!CAUTION]
-> Having more than one of these enabled at once hasn't been tested and is not recommended.

 ## Music Restorer